Mattlister/FilmDBMain/README.md

 * I like to design my web sites with a bold image as the main focal point and as a key feature.
 The image makes an impact when thr user first lands on a page.
 The image is instantly recognisable and sets the design and tone of the entire website.
 I like the websites I design to be built around the image and including the colour scheme, the fonts and the entire layout of the page.
 I chose strong clear images including great characters from movies and TV.
 Whether that character is from a classic film or a well structured TV show, they makes a lasting impression on the audience.

-* I chose a floating menu instead of a Nav bar because it gave the page something else.
+* I chose a floating menu instead of a Nav bar because it stands out on the page.
 It's been hard to get the layout working with the menu but I believe it was a great feature to add.

 ### Design

-* As you can see in the wireframes section further down, I kept pretty close to my original design.
+* As you can see in the wireframes and concept section further down, I kept pretty close to my original design.
 I tried various colour schemes for the heading title but I wanted something that worked well with the background images and seemed to fit with any colour of any image.
-Whether this was the image of Ripley, the image of or an image like, the Red and Black gradient colour looked great in both it's colour choice and as a header.
-The white coloured font stood better in the header comapred to black or grey which lost something when I made th image opaque.
+Whether this was the image of Ripley, the image of or an image like, the Red and Black gradient colour looked great with both it's colour choice and as a header.
+The white coloured font stood better in the header comapred to black or grey which lost impact when I made the title bar opaque.

 I looked at other sites that had a similar theme to mine and I felt mine was different enough to stand out and be something completely new and fresh and to look cool to a user.